-The Organization received grants and contributions from government agencies in the total amount of \$1,913,209, which represents 87% of the Organization's total revenue.
+The Organization received grants and contributions from government agencies in the total amount of \$1,742,475 during the year ended December 31, 2023, which represents 79% of the Organization's total revenue.
+The Organization received grants and contributions from government agencies in the total amount of \$1,913,209 during the year ended December 31, 2022, which represents 87% of the Organization's total revenue.